ayrtonm/psx-sdk-rs/README.md

 ## Usage

 The `examples` directory has some demos which may or may not be broken at the moment due to changes in the `psx` crate.
-To try one out just run `cargo psx --release` from the demo's directory.
+To try one out just run `cargo psx` from the demo's directory.
 This defaults to building an ELF using a toolchain named `psx` and repackaging it into a PSEXE with region `JP`.
-Building without `--release` (in debug mode) is possible, but will probably be unusably slow.
-See `cargo psx -h`.
+See `cargo psx -h` for more.

 ### Program template